nwnxee/unified/Plugins/SQL/Migration_Guide.md

 }
 ```

-A more optimal approach that utilizies the parameterized query to avoid having to escape the input data:
+A more optimal approach that utilizes the parameterized query to avoid having to escape the input data:

 ```cpp
 //This is a silly, non-sensical function.